OPIP Security Evacuation coverage

 With respect to air travel, the insurance afforded shall apply to loss caused by or resulting from travel or flight in any aircraft, or any other device for aerial navigation, including boarding or alighting therefrom, except:

-- while being used for any test or experimental purpose; or
+- While being used for any test or experimental purpose

-- while the insured member is operating, learning to operate or serving as an insured member of the crew thereof (this exclusion does not apply for a physician travelling as a passenger); or
+- While the insured member is operating, learning to operate or serving as an insured member of the crew thereof (this exclusion does not apply for a physician travelling as a passenger)

-- while being operated by or for or under the direction of any military authority, other than transport type aircraft operated by the Canadian Armed Forces Air Transport Command or the similar air transport service of any other country; or
+- While being operated by or for or under the direction of any military authority, other than transport type aircraft operated by the Canadian Armed Forces Air Transport Command or the similar air transport service of any other country

-- any such aircraft or device which is owned or leased by or on behalf of the policyholder or any subsidiary or affiliate of such policyholder, or by an insured member or any insured member of his/her household; or
+- For any such aircraft or device that is owned or leased by or on behalf of the policyholder or any subsidiary or affiliate of such policyholder, or by an insured member or any insured member of his/her household